Suggested links

 Not all clinics offer the same set of treatment and therapy options, so if you have a preference for one approach or another, make sure you check to see if that facility offers it.

-• Cognitive-behavioral therapy (CBT): This type of one-on-one therapy aims to teach the patient new behavioral patterns.
+• Cognitive-behavioral therapy (CBT): Cognitive-behavioral therapy aims to teach the patient new behavioral patterns.
 You and your therapist will work on identifying negative thinking so that you can shift your mindset to allow you to make better future choices.

-• Dialectical Behavioral Therapy (DBT): A type of cognitive-behavioral therapy, dialectical behavioral therapy focuses on high-risk patients to help them both accept their condition and change their behavior.
+• Dialectical Behavioral Therapy (DBT): A type of psychotherapy, DBT focuses on high-risk patients to help them both accept their condition and change their behavior.
 DBT may also give the patient homework after each session to put their new knowledge into practice.

 • Motivational Enhancement Therapy (MET): Motivational enhancement therapy centers around a patient’s motivation to change.
-This therapy aims to empower the patient to change old habits and begin their journey of growth.
+This therapy empowers patients to change old habits and begin their growth journey.

 • Group therapy: Offered at most inpatient facilities, group therapy provides patients with a support group where people will share and receive guidance from a counselor.
-This type of therapy helps patients to feel less isolated in their own experience, and feel supported by a small group of peers who can relate to each other.
+This type of therapy helps patients feel less isolated in their own experience and supported by a small group of peers who can relate to each other.

 • 12-Step Programs: 12-step programs, such as Alcoholics Anonymous (AA) or Narcotics Anonymous (NA), provide a peer environment where personal sharing takes place.
 In addition, these programs have 12 actionable steps for the recovering addict to perform with the goal of maintaining their sobriety and feeling empowered to make better choices with each new day.

-Each rehab center will have its own policy, so it’s best to check ahead of time to see if cellphones are allowed at any particular rehab.
+Each rehab center will have its own policy, so it’s best to check beforehand to see if cell phones are allowed at any particular rehab.

 Many rehab centers require a 7-day “blackout” period where the patient will not be allowed to have contact with friends and family outside of the facility.
 This blackout is designed to help that person focus on detox and adjust to their new surroundings, as well as to eliminate any immediate threats to their emotional well-being.